 Robert Irvine’s FITCRUNCH Protein Bar Flavor Ranking and Reviews

-Over the years, the brand has steadily expanded its flavor line.
-Besides the original baked bars, they’ve rolled out wafer versions, Delights, Baked, and Loaded Cookie variants.
+Over the years, the brand has expanded its flavor and brand line.
+Besides the original baked bars, they’ve put out wafer versions, Delights, Baked, and Loaded Cookie variants.

 What do these have in common?